enham/redhatgov.github.io/content/workshops/eap_migration/database.md

 ### Configuring a JDBC Driver

+There are two steps to installing a JDBC driver:

+1. Adding the module
+2. Adding the driver definition

+#### Adding the Module

 A JDBC driver is a component that Java applications use to communicate with a database.
 A JDBC driver is packaged in a JAR (Java Archive) file, and contains a class file that contains the driver definition.
 JDBC drivers are available from database vendors, such as from MySQL or PostgreSQL.
 In order to use a JDBC driver in JBoss EAP 7, it first needs to be installed as a module on the server.